szemranamszyca/CarND-Advanced-Lane-Lines/writeup.md

 #### 4. Identified lane-line pixels and fit their positions with a polynomial.

-To find lane-line I've used suggested method - sliding windows.
-It could be find in file lane_findings.py.
+In order to find lane-line, I've used the suggested method - sliding windows.
+It could be found in the file lane_findings.py.
 To get "starting points" for each line, I've calcucated histogram from the bottom part of image:

 ```python
 histogram = np.sum(binary_warped[binary_warped.shape[0]//2:,:], axis=0)